Subscribe to our news letter

 Offsite Formats

-• CTV (Connected TV): Retail data-powered video campaigns on streaming platforms.
-Walmart's acquisition of Vizio created an addressable CTV inventory source for retail media marketers at scale.
+- CTV (Connected TV): Retail data-powered video campaigns on streaming platforms.
+Walmart's acquisition of Vizio created an addressable CTV inventory source for retail media marketers at scale, and in 2026 Walmart Connect opened that inventory to buyers through the Yahoo DSP.

 For a deeper dive into how retail media is expanding beyond onsite ads, see our analysis of audience monetization strategies.